 Three Reeds Duo

-Three Reeds will record their 2nd album in December 2018!
+Three Reeds recorded their 2nd album in December 2018!

-- Three Reeds was awarded a Professorship through Northwestern State University to complete this project.
+Three Reeds was awarded a Professorship through Northwestern State University to complete this project.
+The CD is currently in production phase and will be released in the Fall of 2019!

 In 2015, Three Reeds was the winner of the Alford Professorship at Northwestern State University, where they are both professors on their respective instruments.
 This professorship allowed them to record their debut CD, signals cross.
 Released in the summer of 2016, this is the first CD ever recorded of oboe/saxophone duos.
 The Three Reeds Duo has commissioned works for oboe/saxophone duo from such composers as Peter Lieuwen, Alyssa Morris, Gregory Wanamaker, and Marcus Maroney. signals cross is available for purchase by clicking HERE and sending us an email, Blue Griffin, or by download through iTunes.